 • 7.
 Seek Professional Guidance: Consult a registered dietitian or nutritionist to assess your unique TDEE and develop a personalized meal plan.
 They can offer valuable insights, guidance, and support on maintaining a healthy caloric intake.

-See also How many calories in a large bowl of cornflakes
+See also How many calories are in cabbage soup diet

 By implementing these tips and being mindful of your individual TDEE, you can make informed choices about your daily caloric consumption and improve your overall health and well-being.